LuisNavarro07/Personal_Website/content/authors/admin/_index.md

 # Role
 role: PhD Candidate

-bio: I am PhD Candidate of Public Affairs at the O'Neill School at Indiana University, Bloomington.
-My research interests include public finance, state and local tax policy, the municipal bond market, and public economics in general.
+bio: I am a Ph.D. candidate in Public Affairs at the O'Neill School of Public and Environmental Affairs at Indiana University, Bloomington.
+My research interests include public finance, state and local tax policy, fiscal federalism, financial management,  municipal debt, and generally the intersection of public economics and public administration.

 # Organizations/Affiliations to display in Biography blox
 organizations: